 Nanoscale particles are not new in either nature or science.
 However, the recent leaps in areas such as microscopy have given scientists new tools to understand and take advantage of phenomena that occur naturally when matter is organized at the nanoscale.
 In essence, these phenomena are based on "quantum effects" and other simple physical effects such as expanded surface area (more on these below).
 In addition, the fact that a majority of biological processes occur at the nanoscale gives scientists models and templates to imagine and construct new processes that can enhance their work in medicine, imaging, computing, printing, chemical catalysis, materials synthesis, and many other fields.
 Nanotechnology is not simply working at ever smaller dimensions; rather, working at the nanoscale enables scientists to utilize the unique physical, chemical, mechanical, and optical properties of materials that naturally occur at that scale.

-Computer simulation of electron motions within a nanowire that has a diameter in the nanoscale range.
+Computer simulation of electron motions within a nanowire that has a diameter in

 Scale at which Quantum Effects Dominate Properties of Materials

 When particle sizes of solid matter in the visible scale are compared to what can be seen in a regular optical microscope, there is little difference in the properties of the particles.
 But when particles are created with dimensions of about 1–100 nanometers (where the particles can be “seen” only with powerful specialized microscopes), the materials’ properties change significantly from those at larger scales.
 This is the size scale where so-called quantum effects rule the behavior and properties of particles.
 Properties of materials are size-dependent in this scale range.
 Thus, when particle size is made to be nanoscale, properties such as melting point, fluorescence, electrical conductivity, magnetic permeability, and chemical reactivity change as a function of the size of the particle.